-Student Employment is accepting new Community Service Federal Work-Study agreements for the 2019-20 academic year.
+Student Employment is accepting new community service federal work-study agreements for the upcoming academic year.
 Please email email@example.com with questions.

-- such fields as health care, child care, literacy training, education (including tutorial services), welfare, social services, transportation, housing and neighborhood improvement, public safety, crime prevention and control, recreation, rural development, and community improvement;
+- Fields including health care, child care, literacy training, education (including tutorial services), welfare, social services, transportation, housing and neighborhood improvement, public safety, crime prevention and control, recreation, rural development, and community improvement.

-- support services to students with disabilities (including students with disabilities who are enrolled at the school — this is the only statutory exception to the requirement that community service be open and accessible to the community); and
+- Support services to students with disabilities (including students with disabilities who are enrolled at the school — this is the only statutory exception to the requirement that community service be open and accessible to the community).

 Hiring a Student Employee

-Required Paperwork - The required paperwork must be submitted to Student Employment before the student employee begins working.
+Required Paperwork: The required paperwork must be submitted to Student Employment before the student employee begins working.
 Your student employee CANNOT be added to the MyWebster system (and therefore, cannot be paid) until all paperwork is received and processed.
-Paperwork processing can take up to 3 business days.
-Once their information is entered in the system, an email from Student Employment will be generated to the student (and the supervisor CC’d) with instructions on how to register for the MyWebster portal (ADP).
+Paperwork processing can take up to three business days.
+Once their information is entered in the system, an email from Student Employment will be generated to the student (and the supervisor) with instructions on how to register for the MyWebster portal (ADP).
 Community service sites may require additional paperwork or background checks as well.

-Community Service Timecard - The Community Service Timecard must be completed and signed by the student employee and supervisor every pay period.
-Please reference the Student Employment Payroll Schedule.
-Timecards are due, with signatures, by 10:00 am the Monday after the pay period ends.
+Community Service Timecard: The community service timecard must be completed and signed by the student employee and supervisor every pay period.
+Please reference the Student Employment Payroll (requires login) schedule.
+Timecards are due, with signatures, by 10 a.m. the Monday after the pay period ends.
 Please be aware that there are early deadlines around holiday breaks.
 Timecards that are received after the Monday deadline will delay student employee pay.
-Please email timecards to the Student Employment Department Associate.
-The Student Employment Coordinator will pick up original timecards at a future date.
+Please email timecards to the Student Employment Department associate.
+The student employment coordinator will pick up original timecards at a future date.

 Reeg Academic Resource Center Welcomes Students to TAP 2023